Congratulations (Roomie, PewDiePie, and Boyinaband song): Composition and lyrics

 "Congratulations" is an upbeat-sounding synth-pop/hip-hop diss track whose instrumentals are based on "Buckwild" by 2Virgins.
 In the music video, PewDiePie sarcastically congratulates and criticizes T-Series at the same time for achieving their early success by selling pirated songs and chairman Bhushan Kumar for alleged tax evasion (in reference to a Times of India article).
-He also mocks T-Series for sending him a cease and desist letter alleging that his actions and lyrics of "Bitch Lasagna" were defamatory.
-He also mentioned the CEO of T-Series' tax evasion scandal, collusions with the Mumbai mafia, and #MeToo allegations.
+He also mocks T-Series for sending him a cease and desist letter alleging that his actions and lyrics of "Bitch Lasagna" were defamatory, and also mentions the company's tax evasion scandal, collusions with the Mumbai mafia and #MeToo allegations.

 The video also thanks his fans for sticking with him through his YouTube career, referencing past videos.

 Reception

 Eight days after it was released, "Congratulations" was banned in India, alongside PewDiePie's earlier diss track, "Bitch Lasagna".
 The Delhi High Court granted an injunction against the two songs at the request of T-Series, who asserted the tracks were "defamatory, disparaging, insulting, and offensive" and that the songs contained "repeated comments ... abusive, vulgar, and also racist in nature."
 In their decision, the court noted that PewDiePie, in communication with T-Series after the release of "Bitch Lasagna", had apologized after posting the first video and had "assured that he [was] not planning any more video[s] on the same line."
 In August 2019, it was reported that T-Series and PewDiePie had settled their legal disputes outside of court.

 Music video

 A music video for the song was released the same day.
 The video was previously recorded in November 2018 in anticipation of T-Series surpassing his subscriber count.
 It shows PewDiePie, Roomie, and Boyinaband throwing a party inside a room adorned with party decorations, balloons, champagne, and a cake that imitates the T-Series logo.
 They sing and dance congratulating T-Series in a tongue-in-cheek manner.
 At the bridge of the song after the second verse, PewDiePie gives a "Thank You" to all his fans and subscribers for supporting his career and gives a "Brofist" to the camera, before the video cuts to the final chorus of the song with a scene showing PewDiePie, Roomie, and Boyinaband launching fireworks outside in the night.
 The video ends with MrBeast giving a slow clap to the song.
 MrBeast would go onto surpass T-Series as the most-subscribed YouTube channel in 2024, "avenging" Pewdiepie.

-As of January 2025, the video on YouTube has over 237 million views, Pewdiepie's second-most-viewed video behind the previously released "Bitch Lasagna".
+As of January 2025, the video on YouTube has over 237 million views, PewDiePie's second-most-viewed video behind the previously released "Bitch Lasagna".